maazahmedutexas/ut-ece-projects/README.md

 ## About Me

-ECE Honors student at UT Austin focused on computer architecture, embedded systems, and low-level software.
-Interested in hardware/software interaction, firmware, digital systems, data science, and human-machine interaction.
+ECE Honors student at UT Austin.
+Interested in computer architecture, embedded systems, firmware, digital design, and hardware-software interaction.
+Also into data science, predictive analytics, and human-machine interaction.

 [LinkedIn](https://www.linkedin.com/in/maaz-ahmed-utexas) · maazahmed@utexas.edu